Interview with Jérome Vanier, Director of Tennis Club de Lyon, former professional tennis player.

 -What is your relationship with the FFT?
 Why are they important ?

 JV: They were smart.
-The player of padel is a tennis licensee.
-Even though I find it weird that there is no license padel.
-The person who is not in a tennis club and who wants to play padel, will have a tennis license because the padel belongs to the tennis federation.
-I find it a bit of a shame that there is no license padel as a competition, leisure, or even umpire license.
+The padel player has a tennis license.
+Even if I find it strange that there is no padel license.
+The person who is not in a tennis club and who wants to play padel, will have a tennis license because padel belongs to the tennis federation.
+I find it a bit unfortunate that there is no padel license like a competition license, leisure license, or even a referee license.
 Even if on the tennis space (website), they manage to segment and differentiate between these two sports.

 -Do you think the Federation of Padel will become independent in the coming years?
 Do Padel, a completely independent sport?